Hardware-Algorithm Co-Optimization of Early-Exit Neural Networks for Multi-Core Edge Accelerators: Deployment-aware Co-Design Framework for EENN

-The EENN search space is parameterized by the intrinsic properties of EENN models, namely the number of exits, their placement along the backbone, the architecture of intermediate exits (e.g., depth and width for a multilayer perceptron classifier), and the quantization level.
-Given a DL backbone, let us denote by $H$ the maximum number of intermediate exits (excluding the final exit point) that could be appended to the backbone, by $q$ the possible quantization levels, and by $p$ the possible architectures of the exit points.
-For each candidate model with $k$ intermediate exits, we have $p^{k+1}$ and $q^{k+1}$ possible EENN architectures and quantization levels (including the different configurations of the final exit point).
-Thus, the total number of architectures in our search space is $\sum_{k=0}^H \binom{H}{k} (pq)^{k+1}$, which simplifies through the binomial theorem to $pq(1+pq)^H$.
-We see that the search space grows exponentially with the depth of the DL backbone and that an exhaustive search would be inefficient.
-Hence, using heuristics to guide the search is necessary.
-In our approach, we chose to use a genetic algorithm (GA) due to its flexibility and efficiency compared to non-evolutionary methods \cite{survey_hw_nas}.
+The design space of deployment-aware EENN configurations is defined by the structural properties that directly influence both predictive behavior and hardware efficiency.
+These include the number of intermediate exits, their placement along the backbone, the architectural configuration of each exit (e.g., depth and width of the classifier block), and the quantization level applied to backbone and exit components.
+Given a fixed DL backbone, let $H$ denote the maximum number of admissible intermediate exits (excluding the final classifier), $q$ the set of possible quantization levels, and $p$ the set of candidate exit architectures.
+For a configuration with $k$ intermediate exits, the number of architectural and quantization combinations is $p^{k+1}$ and $q^{k+1}$, respectively, accounting for the final classifier as well.
+Consequently, the total number of candidate configurations is $\sum_{k=0}^{H} \binom{H}{k} (pq)^{k+1}, $ which, by the binomial theorem, simplifies to $pq(1+pq)^H$.
+This exponential growth illustrates the combinatorial nature of the joint architectural-quantization design space.
+Since exhaustive enumeration is computationally prohibitive, guided exploration strategies are required.
+In our framework, we adopt a genetic algorithm (GA) due to its flexibility in handling discrete, structured variables and its suitability for constrained multi-objective optimization \cite{survey_hw_nas}.
+The GA enables efficient navigation of the coupled design space while respecting deployment-driven constraints introduced in the previous subsection.